Many conferences out there glorify the attacker, we want a conference that glorifies us!

 Head of Operations

 We invite you to participate in Art into Science and submit a talk to one of the two conference tracks.

-Audience: Please think of the audience as your peers, experts in their field, who have been punching miscreants and building defence systems for at least 15 years, and are looking to see what you do, how you do it, and how they can replicate your efforts.
+Audience: Please think of the audience as your peers, experts in their field, who have been punching miscreants and building defense systems for at least 15 years.
+We are looking to see what you do, how you do it, and how others can replicate or further advance your efforts.
 While new material is preferred, we are very happy to see your implementation, research, investigations, and use cases, even if others have done it before, just please do not give an introductory talk.

 Philosophical/Art into Science Track:

-Audience: Please think of the audience as people who have been modelling security for quite some time.
-We have “seen it all before” and are looking for your thinking on how we can build what we already know into a discipline, or to learn of something new which we haven’t heard before.
+Audience: Please think of yourselves as contributors having something to offer but needing a venue and structure to facilitate your ability to express your thoughts and experience.
+The speakers aren’t the only ones with content.
+We are looking for your thinking on how we can build what we already know into a discipline or to learn of something new which we haven’t heard before.

 Discussion needs to be of a nature that: